Principles

 These principles will need to evolve as Syxon grows and as the world around us changes.

-- If we ever need to temporarily override the usual rules for safety or legal reasons, we will say so, and aim to restore normal operation as soon as possible.
+• If we ever need to override the usual rules for safety or legal reasons, we’ll say so and aim to restore normal operation quickly.

 If you think we’re drifting from these principles—or if there’s a principle you believe we’re missing—email principles@syxon.org.